 When I was shopping in preparation for freshman move-in, one of the main things I focused on was my bed.
-I have Chiari Malformation, which causes severe back and neck pain (read more about that here), as well as chronic migraines that can only be treated with sleep (read more about that here), so I spend more time resting in bed than the average college student.
+I have Chiari Malformation, which causes severe back and neck pain.
+I also have chronic migraines that can only be treated with sleep, so I spend more time resting in bed than the average college student.
 Because of this, it was extremely important that my bed be as comfortable as possible, and be a place where I could easily recharge, as well as manage my pain.
 I think my bed is just as comfortable at college as it is at home, if not more.
 Here is everything I have for my bed, starting from the foundation.
-I live in a single room, meaning I am the only one in my bedroom- read more about housing in college here.
+I live in a single room, meaning I am the only one in my bedroom.

-I bought this blanket from Costco about two years ago and loved how soft it was- in fact, I fell asleep during move-in while using it.
+I bought this blanket from Costco about two years ago and loved how soft it was.
+In fact, I fell asleep during move-in while using it.
 One downside though was that it MUST be washed before first use, or else it sheds everywhere!
 I was covered in gray fuzzballs, but the problem went away right after I washed the blanket.
-It can be found on Amazon here.

 My college allows students to have heated blankets, but not heated mattress pads.
 I received a heated blanket as a Christmas present in high school, and it has been one of my favorite gifts ever.
 I got a Twin XL sized blanket for college, and I use it often- I like to turn it on a few minutes before I go to bed so that my bed warms up.
 I cannot find a link for the one I have, but it was purchased for less than $50 at Bed, Bath, and Beyond.

-I talk about Yogibo products more here, but this Sleepybo is a very firm pillow that reminds me of my beloved Yogibo at home.
+The Sleepybo is a very firm pillow that reminds me of my beloved Yogibo at home.
 This pillow works amazing when I have pain behind my eyes or for elevating my legs.
 It is also one of the main pillows I use at night.
-It is currently out of stock on the Yogibo website, but can be found here.

 When I stack my pillows to go to sleep, I usually do it in this order: